 Languages and Linguistics is how many years course?

-In Nigeria, if you gain admission to study Languages and Linguistics at the university through JAMB UTME, you will study Languages and Linguistics for four years.
+In Nigeria, if you gain admission to study Languages and Linguistics degree course at the university through JAMB UTME, you will study Languages and Linguistics for four years.
 If you gain admission through direct entry, you will study this course for three years.
 And of course there is room for more years if you have extension; the aftermath of carryover courses.

 Languages and Linguistics is under which faculty in Nigeria?